derkiner/derkiner/README.md

 My name is Damla, a lifelong learner.
 I am also a Front-end Developer & UI Designer & Content Writer & Instructor.

 - 👀  Authenticity matters.
-That's why I do my best to create unique as well as eye-catching products.
+That's why I do my best to come up with unique ideas and form eye-catching products.
 - 🌱  I’m currently exploring new libraries and methods for self-improvement.
-My mission is to create the best version of me in terms of programming and being a decent human being.
+My mission is to constantly upgrade my skills in terms of programming and try to be a better version of myself all the time.
 I truly love assisting people from all walks of life whenever I can.
 - 🔎  I regularly write on programming.
 You may read my technical articles on Medium through this link =>  https://medium.com/@Phoenix_Skywalker.
 - 🧑‍🎨  Those are some of my design projects on CodePen => https://codepen.io/Digital_Nomad
 - 💞️  I’d be pleased to collaborate on any kinds of Front-end & UI design projects.